Table of Contents

 This text provides a reminder of the importance of recalling moments when God has rescued us so that we can better prepare for future crises.

-Be strong and courageous (Joshua 1:8–9)
+4. Be strong and courageous (Joshua 1:8-9)

 “Keep this Book of the Law always on your lips; meditate on it day and night, so that you may be careful to do everything written in it.
 Then you will be prosperous.
 Have I not commanded you?
 Be strong and courageous.
 Do not be afraid; do not be discouraged, for the Lord your God will be with you wherever you go.”

 The book of Joshua starts with Moses’ death.
 The Lord then speaks to Joshua, encouraging and preparing him for what is coming.
-He stresses upon Joshua the need to focus on the law if Israel is to remain devoted to Him.
+He stresses to Joshua the need to focus on the law if Israel is to remain devoted to Him.

 God later repeats Moses’ words of encouragement to the new leader.
 Don’t be intimidated or disheartened.
 Be brave because God is with you.
 We might all benefit from God’s advice to immerse ourselves in His Word.
 And the awareness that we have nothing to fear while He is among us.

-He will make your paths straight (Proverbs 3:5–6)
+5. He will make your paths straight (Proverbs 3:5–6)

 “Trust in the Lord with all your heart and lean not on your understanding; in all your ways submit to him, and he will make your paths straight.”